-Online counselling for parents of children with SEND
+Online counselling for parents of neurodivergent children

 Parenting a child with special educational needs or disabilities (SEND) — including autism and/or ADHD, or where a diagnosis is still being sought — brings a whole host of additional challenges alongside the demands of everyday family life.